HansUXdev/zurb-express/readme.md

 **Please open all issues with this template on the main [Foundation for Sites](https://github.com/zurb/foundation-sites/issues) repo.**

-This is the official ZURB Template for use with [Foundation for Sites](http://foundation.zurb.com/sites).
-We use this template at ZURB to deliver static code to our clients.
+This is an unofficial ZURB Template for use with [Express](http://expressjs.com/en/4x/api.html) and [Building BLocks](foundation.zurb.com/building-blocks/).
 It has a Gulp-powered build system with these features:

-- Handlebars HTML templates with Panini
+- Handlebars HTML templates with Express
 - Sass compilation and prefixing
 - JavaScript module bundling with webpack
 - Built-in BrowserSync server